Friday December 8, 2023

 Bill and Linda could transfer approximately $195,000 in value to the charitable trust.
 This would be transferred by a deed of that percentage of the property to the trustee of the trust.
 If they desired, they could self-trustee the trust and select a company to do the trust accounting.
 Alternatively, a charity or a commercial trust company could serve as trustee.

 After the trust is funded with part of the property, the trustee then can conduct a joint sale with Bill and Linda, who still own the balance of the property.
-The benefit of the charitable trust is that it is tax exempt if the rules are followed.
+The benefit of a charitable trust is that it is tax exempt if the rules are followed.
 It can sell the $195,000 in property and pay no tax.
 This could save approximately $27,000 in capital gains tax on that portion.

 The trust amount then will be invested and could pay income to Bill and Linda for their two lifetimes.
 They selected a 5% trust because their financial planner recommended a distribution of 4% to 5% as the "safe payout" amount.
 Because the unitrust minimum was 5%, they selected that amount.
 Bill and Linda will receive an estimated $280,000 in income over their 26-year life expectancy.